Specifying Advanced ETW Session Configuration Settings

 This section describes how to use the ETW Session - Advanced Configuration dialog when configuring a Live Trace Session, to enhance the performance of event tracing in the underlying ETW Sessions that all Message Analyzer providers utilize.
 To facilitate this enhancement, the ETW Session - Advanced Configuration dialog enables you to modify configuration settings for the ETW Session in which the ETW Provider components of a Message Analyzer Live Trace Session participate.
 Mainly, this involves adjusting settings for the ETW buffer configuration of the ETW Session that is managed by the ETW Controller.
-You can open the ETW Session - Advanced Configuration dialog by clicking the ETW Session Configuration button on the Live Trace tab of the New Session dialog (or of the Edit Session dialog if you are editing an existing session).
+You can open the ETW Session - Advanced Configuration dialog by clicking the Configure ETW Session button on the Live Trace tab of the New Session or Edit Session dialog (if you are editing an existing session).
+The Configure ETW Session dialog is shown in the figure that follows.

 To set the context for using the ETW Session - Advanced Configuration dialog, some background information about ETW buffers is included here.